 Searing occurs when food comes in contact with heat.
 A pellet grill steak will acquire sear when it comes in contact with scorching grill grates.
 The secret is to increase the temperature of the grill when it is time to sear to supply more heat to the grates- typically up to 450-500 degrees.

 Searing will be achieved on the part of the Steaks that have direct contact with the grates giving it beautiful grill marks.

-How long does it takes to cook Steak on a Pellet Grill?
+How Long Those It Takes to Cook Steak on a Pellet Grill?

 Cooking a steak on a pellet grill can be fun and challenging, but the result is satisfactory when done correctly.
 It takes time and skill and depends on you-yeah, you!